SolarArbiter/solarforecastarbiter-api/README.md

 dash/

  - Dash includes secondary nav content and anything else that may be section-wide.

 data/

  - Templates extending the `dash/data.html` dashboard.

 org/

  - Templates extending the `dash/org.html` dashboard.

+sections/

+ - Templates to be included in others.
+I.E. a notifications section.